Zambia :: Barotseland

 The park does provide a road map upon entry into the park.
 African Parks do suggest a GPS as obligatory for navigation within the park.

 There are tribal communities living in the park, they fish and tend to their animals in the park.

 The Liuwa Plain National Park headquarters / African Parks offices, are in Kalabo.
 (2019).
 This means you are not allowed into the park coming from the north, but you can exit that way.

 The road from Mongu to Kalabo is a brand new tar road and it takes about 45min to get to Kalabo.
 Be ready for very deep sand driving from Kalabo onwards to the park.
 As soon as you cross the pontoon at Kalabo you are in thick sand.
 So be sure to take enough fuel.
 Lukulu would have diesel, but don't count it.
 Mongu will always be stocked.
 There is also a very well stocked Shoprite in Mongu.

 You will only find basic supplies in Kalabo (eg. Tomatoes, onions etc), as well as a bakery.
 But you cannot depend on this.
-(2019).
+There is no fuel here.

 The nearby town of Mongu is well stocked up.
 There is a well stocked Shoprite, bakeries, butcheries and stores selling camping, hardware and automotive supplies.
-(2019).
+There is also an ATM.